Dr. Hardy's Family Medicines, Cornish Flat, New Hampshire

 In the 1950s, the Hunt family sold the business to Milton Sklar of Claremont, who contracted with Kenneth Hunt to continue manufacturing of the salve.

-In 1989, the business was purchased by Robert E. Weaver and his wife, who ran it for a couple years as the Hardy Salve Company, Inc. In correspondence with Weaver in 1991, he told me that they had at first had a difficult time finding suppiers for the ingredients needed to manufacture the salve.
+In 1989, the business was purchased by Claremont florist Robert E. Weaver and his wife, who ran it for a couple years as the Hardy Salve Company, Inc. In correspondence with Weaver in 1991, he told me that they had at first had a difficult time finding suppliers for the ingredients needed to manufacture the salve.
 He reported that "I wish it was doing better than it is, but I just don't have the time", and that he had decided to sell the Hardy's business, if he could find a buyer.

 This full-label, full contents bottle and its box were found in the store display box shown above.